Stregheria

+Author Raven Grimassi has written on the topic.
+Grimassi taught what he called the Aradian tradition from 1980.
+He discusses elements of 'Italian witchcraft' adopted by Gardnerian Wicca with ideas inspired by Charles G. Leland's Aradia, or the Gospel of the Witches (1899).
+The name "Aradia" (a version of Herodias) is due to Leland, who claimed she was venerated by a "witch-cult" in medieval Tuscany.

+Names

+The word stregheria is an archaic Italian word for "witchcraft", the most used word in modern Italian being stregoneria.
+Stregheria is sometimes referred to as la Vecchia Religione ("the Old Religion").

 Raven Grimassi

 Raven Grimassi is the pen name of an Italian-American author, born in 1951 as the son of an Italian immigrant who was born and raised in the area of Naples, Italy.
 He became involved with a coven presenting itself as Gardnerian Wicca in 1969 in San Diego.
 He is the founder of the Aridian and Arician traditions of Italian-based witchcraft.
 He stepped down as the directing elder of Arician Witchcraft in 2004.
-Grimassi currently (as of 2009) lives in Massachusetts and is the directing elder of the Ash, Birch and Willow tradition, and co-director of the Fellowship of the Pentacle.
+As of 2009, Grimassi lived in Massachusetts and is the directing elder of the Ash, Birch and Willow tradition, and co-director of the Fellowship of the Pentacle.
 He was formerly co-director of the College of the Crossroads.

-Grimassi is reportedly descended from an Italian witch named Calenda Tavani, who lived in Naples several generations ago.
-Grimassi states that his early training was a mixture of Italian witchcraft and folk magic.
+He died in 2019.